ReQuSim: Faithfully simulating near-term quantum repeaters: Models and evaluation

-The notation and underlying model are derived from those of Refs. \cite{Luong2016, Trenyi2020, ExtendingQuantumLinks} (the scenarios considered in Appendix \ref{sec:known_setups}), but adapted in a way that fits all of them in one coherent style.
+In general, the notation and underlying models used in work are derived from those of Refs. \cite{Luong2016, Trenyi2020, ExtendingQuantumLinks} (the scenarios considered in Appendix \ref{sec:known_setups}), but adapted in a way that fits all of them in one coherent style.
+Here, we comment on a few additional details of our model and strategies.